felicitia/FrUITeR/index.md

 3. Copy `.class` files to Event Extractor project you cloned in step 1, under `src/main/jib/classes/*`.

 **Final Remarks:** With your own `.class` files, you can run the Event Extractor on your own test cases now!
-Simply run the `main()` method in `src/main/java/EventExtractor` and specify the parameters (details of the parameters are explained as comments in the `EventExtractor.java`).
+Simply run the `main()` method in `src/main/java/EventExtractor` and specify the parameters (details of the parameters are explained as comments in the `src/main/java/EventExtractor.java`).
 If you also want to build a Docker image out of your own Event Extractor like FrUITeR, follow [this instruction](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin) to  containerize your Maven project using Jib.

 ## Fidelity Evaluator and Utility Evaluator